Henry Hervey Aston

 Colonel Henry Hervey Aston (1759 – 23 December 1798) was an English cricketer who played for the Hambledon Club.
 He was at different times a member of both the Hambledon Club and Marylebone Cricket Club (MCC).
 A useful batsman, Aston made 13 known first-class appearances from 1786 to 1793 when his military duties took precedence.

 In December 1793, Aston obtained a Lieutenant-colonelcy in the 12th Foot.
-Afterwards, he went to Madras, where, in 1798,he fought a duel with Major Picton.
+Afterward, he went to Madras, where, in 1798,he fought a duel with Major Picton.
 Both fired into the air.
 The next day, in another duel, he was wounded by a new adversary, Major Allen.
 After languishing for about a week, Aston died on 23 December 1798.

 Family

 Aston married Hon.
 Harriet Ingram-Shepherd, fourth daughter of Charles Ingram, 9th Viscount of Irvine and his wife Frances Shepherd, of Temple Newsam near Leeds, on 16 September 1789.
 They had two sons, Henry Charles Hervey-Aston and Sir Arthur Ingram Aston, and a daughter, Harriet, who married Lieut.-Col. Edmund Henry Bridgeman.